I am a marine microbial ecologist in the UTS Climate Change Cluster (C3) working within the Ocean Microbes Healthy

 Many symbiotic relationships rely on the acquisition of microbial partners from the environment.
 However, the mechanisms by which microbial symbionts find and colonize their hosts are often unknown.
 We propose that the acquisition of environmental symbionts often necessitates active migration and colonization by the symbionts through motility and chemotaxis.
 The pivotal role of these behaviours in the onset and maintenance of symbiotic interactions is well established in a small number of model systems but remains largely overlooked for the many symbioses that involve the recruitment of microbial partners from the environment.
 In this Review, we highlight when, where and how chemotaxis and motility can enable symbiont recruitment and propose that these symbiont behaviours are important across a wide range of hosts and environments.

-Aguilar, C, Raina, JB, Fôret, S, Hayward, DC, Lapeyre, B, Bourne, DG & Miller, DJ 2019, 'Transcriptomic analysis reveals protein homeostasis breakdown in the coral Acropora millepora during hypo-saline stress 06 Biological Sciences 0604 Genetics', BMC Genomics, vol. 20, no. 1.View/Download from: UTS OPUS or Publisher's site
+Aguilar, C, Raina, J-B, Foret, S, Hayward, DC, Lapeyre, B, Bourne, DG & Miller, DJ 2019, 'Transcriptomic analysis reveals protein homeostasis breakdown in the coral Acropora millepora during hypo-saline stress', BMC GENOMICS, vol. 20.View/Download from: Publisher's site

 Lawson, CA, Possell, M, Seymour, JR, Raina, J-B & Suggett, DJ 2019, 'Coral endosymbionts (Symbiodiniaceae) emit species-specific volatilomes that shift when exposed to thermal stress.', Scientific reports, vol. 9, no. 1.View/Download from: Publisher's site